 The regulations address and try to prevent the indiscriminate collection of data, and the access of unauthorized people to that data.
 The regulations differ in their approaches to this common objective.

-Below Are Some of the Differences Between the KVKK and the GDPR
+Differences Between the KVKK and the GDPR

 The Liability of the Data Breach